Skip to content

 EU - single permit for third-country nationals

-The Single Permit Directive of 2011, establishes a simplified application procedure and one single permit for both the right to work and stay in the EU.
+The Single Permit Directive of 2011 establishes a simplified application procedure and a single permit for both the right to work and stay in the EU.

-It gives non-EU nationals working in the EU the right to be treated equally to EU nationals, for example with regards to working conditions, social security, recognition of qualifications, and tax benefits.
+It gives non-EU nationals working in the EU the right to be treated equally to EU nationals, for example, with regard to working conditions, social security, recognition of qualifications, and tax benefits.

 The single permit allows non-EU country beneficiaries to enjoy a set of rights, including: